rsharifnasab/my-learning/OOP/exception/README.md

 + validate user input soon

-+ catch all kind of exceptions and rethrow a business iexception
++ catch all kind of exceptions and rethrow a business exception
 ```java
 public void f() {
     try {